humburg/pirates/CONTRIBUTING.md

 * Avoid the use of module level loggers, just create one when needed.
 * Use `__name__` as name for loggers, except inside functions used as command- line scripts where you should use the package name instead.
-This will automatically generate an appropriate hirarchy of loggers.
+This will automatically generate an appropriate hierarchy of loggers.